srchd/encountr/README.md

   - Player View: Show exact player HP
   - Player View: Show exact monster HP

-**Note:** By default, players' HP is not filled.
+**Note:** By default, players' HP is not filled out.
 If the DM is not tracking it on the DM Screen, it will always show like they at full health.

-- In order to show the players' avatar/image, you need to modify the `public/assets/players.json` file.
-  - Modify player name
-  - Add an URL or local image file to the `imageUrl` field.

-- If any modification has been done, you need to **rebuild** and **restart** the docker image!

 ## Troubleshooting/FAQ:
 1. Monsters are not showing:
    - Make sure that the "eye" icon is not crossed out in the DM Screen.
-2. Website does not load:
-   - If the web page will be displayed on a different machine, than the docker is running on, you need to use **start_docker.bat**.
-After that, make sure that you are trying to connect to your **LOCAL IPv4** address.
-You can check it by running **ipconfig** on Windows.
-You will see a bunch of stuff, but you need the one that *usually* starts with **192.168**

 If you face a problem which is not detailed here, raise an issue.